HISTORY & MANDATE

 becoming.jpeg

 Wedge Curatorial Projects (WCP) is a non-profit organization with a focus on Black artistic practices.
 Wedge organizes exhibitions and lectures that explore Diasporic narratives, identity, and issues around representation.
-Exhibiting local and international artists, Wedge is fueled by collaboration, creativity, and accessibility in the arts.
+Exhibiting local and international artists, Wedge is fuelled by collaboration, creativity, and accessibility in the arts.

 Wedge was established in 1997 by Kenneth Montague and evolved from a commercial gallery into a curatorial organization.
 Originally conceived to be both a private and public art experience, the original gallery was located in Montague’s home in Toronto, literally ‘wedged’ inside the hallway of his loft.
 Wedge Curatorial Projects quickly became a well-respected initiative that "wedged" black artists into a mainstream market and filled a gap in Toronto’s art community.